AlyceOsbourne/FlaskSessionDataModel/readme.md

 This module is compatible with Flask-Session due to it using the same session interface,  this can further simplify how you use server side sessions.

-## License
+GNU Lesser General Public License v3.0

-This project is licensed under the MIT license for your convenience.
-Feel free to explore and adapt it to suit your needs.
+PAK is licensed under the GNU General Public License v3.0.
+See the LICENSE file for more information.